 When learning a language and practising your words with Wokabulary, freely available language learning resources are a great way to expand your vocabulary.

-Especially, when you are learning self paced, you are probably relying on freely available content you find on the internet.
-But also, if you are attending a language course at school, university, or an institute or education center, additional resources are a great way to improve and deepen your knowledge on certain topics.
+Especially, when you are learning self-paced, you are probably relying on content you find on the internet.
+But also, if you are attending a language course at school, university, or at an institute or education center, additional resources are a great way to improve and deepen your knowledge on certain topics.

 In this article, we give you an overview on (mostly free) language learning resources for Finnish.

 Finnish is an awesome language.
 And while it is considered hard due to its grammar and word formation, it is also an exciting language to learn.
 Being part of the finno-ugric language family, it doesn’t have many words in common with other languages.
 So, other (European) languages are not a help regarding the comprehension of words.